John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Three USA tours - playing with Gino Robair, John Shiurba, Jason Roebke, Lou Mallozzi, Denman Maroney, Ellen Fullman, Tom Dill, Jim Black, Thomas Lehn and Peter Evans.

-Collaborating for a week in Aldeburgh on the music for Christian Marclay's Everyday.
+Collaborating in Aldeburgh on the music for Christian Marclay's Everyday.

-A rare driving tour in southern U.S.A. with Thomas Lehn and Gino Robair.
+A driving tour in southern U.S.A. with Thomas Lehn and Gino Robair.

-Improvising live music (Milan and Belgium Film Festivals) for Sylvain George's "Vers Madrid" documentary and Caroline Strubbe's "I'm the Same, I'm Another" feature film.
+Live music for Sylvain George's "Vers Madrid" 145min documentary and Caroline Strubbe's "I'm the Same, I'm Another" feature film.

 Yoko Ono's Meltdown, South Bank, with Thurston Moore.